ggml-org/llama.vscode/README.md

 This is an extension, which uses llama.cpp server for code complition.
 It is similar to copilot, but is based on open source models

 ## Features
+Uses a unique llama.cpp server caching for faster completions.

 If you use GPUs or other fast processors for the llama server - switch the setting llama.vscode.auto to true to get completions while typing.
-Press "Ctrl+l" to get a code completion.
+Press "Ctrl+l" or Ctrl+Shift+l (no cache) to get a code completion.
 Use Tab to accept the suggested completion, Shift+Tab for the first row, Alt+w for the first word.

-Uses a unique llama.cpp server caching for faster completions.
+In auto mode if you don't get a suggestion (but seems logical to have one) - go to the next line or go back(Backspace) and probably you will get one.

+You could choose a language for the messages in the status bar from the settings.
+(We will be happy to add more languages - just write  "thinking..." and "no suggestion" in your language of choice in a Marketplace comment).
+.

 ## Requirements